robinbenitezmora/My-Budget-Manager/README.md

 # 📖 My Budget App <a name="about-project"></a>

-**My Budget App** is an App created with Ruby on Rails and Postgresql, that will keep a record of all your personal money investments.
+**My Budget App** is an App created with Ruby on Rails and Postgresql, that will keep a record of all your personal money investments for the market.

 ## 🛠 Built With <a name="built-with"></a>